OK - WHY SEAWEED ? ..............

 The Taste

-Laver seaweed has a high iodine content that gives it a distinctive marine olive flavour, it is not always a food you will fall in love with straight away - it’s a grower.
-You need time to take it all in, trust me!
+Laver seaweed has a high iodine content that gives it a distinctive marine olive flavour, it is not always a food you will fall in love with straight away - it’s a grower!

 1. It is only found in Wales.